adamsissoko/CS470/README.md

 </div>

 <p>
-  During this course we explored the use of containers for development of a web application.
-Starting with Docker and Docker compose, a simple application was developed that made use of Angular for a front end, node.js for the backend, and MongoDB to store data locally.
+  In this course, we delved into container-based web application development, initially utilizing Docker and Docker Compose.
+The application featured an Angular front end, a Node.js backend, and MongoDB for local data storage.

-  Eventually the application was moved to the cloud, taking advantage of Amazon's Web Service environment including DynamoDB and Lambda functions to handle data streams and user interaction.
+  Later, the application was migrated to the Amazon Web Services (AWS) ecosystem, leveraging services like DynamoDB for database management and Lambda functions for data stream processing and user engagement.

-This project involved a lot of problem solving and debugging as the AWS environment is very particular in how interactions between the Lambda functions and the API are implemented.
-Since problem solving is my forte, I thouroughly enjoyed very aspect of this build.
-Check out the final product with the link above!
+  Navigating through AWS's intricate configurations between Lambda and the API presented numerous challenges that required targeted problem-solving and debugging.
+Given my affinity for problem-solving, I found every part of this project enriching.
+The final version of the application can be accessed via the link provided above.
 </p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>